 Digital lives in coworking spaces: Do mobile lifestyles reduce rural-urban disparities?

-- Mots-clés coworking Space, transformation of work, mobility, lifestyle, rural-urban disparity
+- Keywords New work, transformation of work, digital turn, coworking space, mobility, lifestyle, rural-urban disparity